peter88213/novelyst_buttons/docs/usage.md

 ---

-A [novelyst](https://peter88213.github.io/novelyst/) plugin providing a button bar.
+A [novelyst](https://peter88213.github.io/novelyst/) plugin providing buttons for frequently used actions.

 ---